Anish-M-code/Leaky-LAN/README.md

 Note: Files shared using this tool is available to each and every device connected to LAN.
 Don't use on public Networks!

+ ## Main Features

+ - Easy to use , setup and maintain
+ - 100% Open source
+ - No third party code only standard python libraries used.
+ - setup required only on one computer.
+ - Bidirectional sharing of files possible using new web interface.

  <img src="https://github.com/Anish-M-code/Leaky-LAN/raw/master/webinterface.png">

  Just run it on system which has file to be shared and select the folder.